Arkansas community action agencies.

 Employment assistance is offered as part of the Share Network.
 Job seekers in Arkansas can look for employment opportunities within their own counties and communities.
 They may also qualify for assistance by trained individuals who connect them to jobs using the Arkansas JobLink (AJL) system.
 This service is offered by your community action agency working closely with Arkansas Department of Workforce Service.

 Workforce Development includes a wide range of employment services.
 Examples of what is offered in Arkansas includes job referrals, employment counseling and workshops, employer contacts, use of computers, and follow-up activities as needed.
-Click more job training in Arkansas.
+Click for more information job training in Arkansas.

 Education and literacy services are offered for adults and others who have difficulties learning in a classroom or mainstream educational environment.
 Case managers from a community action agency offer guidance, training and have even created a curriculum for students.
 Classes can include English as a Second Language (ESL), beginning computer skills, math, life skills, internet usage, driver’s education and health literacy.